sherifmas3oud/sherifmas3oud/README.md

-- 👋 Hi, I’m Sherif Masoud
+- 👋 Hi, I’m SHERIF MASOUD
 - 👀 I’m interested in mobile development
 - 🌱 I’m currently studying computer science at MU
 - 📫 You can reach me at Shef3979@gmail.com